rnb3ds/httpc/docs/file-download.md

 Track download completion:

 **Note**: The current implementation loads the entire response into memory before writing to disk, so the progress callback is called once at the end with final statistics.
-This is suitable for most files but may not be ideal for very large files.
+This is suitable for most files but may not provide real-time progress updates during the download.

 ```go
 opts := httpc.DefaultDownloadOptions("downloads/large-file.zip")